yeasy/learning_pickleball/08_chop_en.md

-# Chopping technique
+# How to Chop

-The chopping technique is a common defensive technique in Pickleball.
+The Chop technique is a common defensive technique in Pickleball.

-## What is chopping
+## What is Chop

-chopping refers to sliding the middle and lower part of the ball to make the ball spin downward and fly to the opponent's court.
+Chop refers to sliding the middle and lower part of the ball to make the ball spin downward and fly to the opponent's court.

-According to the trajectory height, the chopping can be roughly divided into the following three types:
+According to the trajectory height, the Chop can be roughly divided into the following three types:

 * High ball: Slide the bottom of the ball, causing it to travel a higher trajectory.
 The golf ball is slower and can have more time to return the ball.
 Generally, it should fall into the NVZ area to prevent the opponent from pressing down and attacking;
 * Medium and high ball: The medium and high ball refers to the middle and rear part of the main chip, which causes the ball's flight path to be a parabolic curve that is not too high.
 The middle and high balls are used the most and have a certain offensiveness.
 Generally, it should fall into the NVZ area to prevent the opponent from pressing down and attacking;
 * Flat ball: The flat ball refers to the middle of the main cut ball, causing the ball's flight path to be a flat trajectory.
 The ball is faster and more aggressive.

-## When should a chip be used
+## When to use Chop

 When the opponent hits the ball with strong backspin, or when the hitting point is low, you can use the chip.